mwbowers/mwbowers.github.io/manuals/datagate/datagate-overview.md

 ---
-title: DataGate Overview
+title: "DataGate Overview: Unlocking Data Access"
-description: This document offers a comprehensive overview of DataGate, detailing its purpose, core features, and how it facilitates data management and integration across various platforms.
+description: "Explore DataGate's capabilities to manage and analyze data efficiently.
+This overview introduces features, benefits, and use cases."
 ---

 The ASNA DataGate Client provides managed-code access to data and objects residing in an IBM i, SQL Server or on a DataGate for Windows database.
 Data access mechanisms in DataGate Client support and enhance the System.Data namespace, including the DataSet model, while maintaining traditional DataGate record-level characteristics.